 I am comfortable tutoring a broad range of topics in the sciences and math for standardized exams.
 I feel most confident with organic chemistry since I have helped many struggling or confused students map out the reactions and mechanisms, develop study habits, and ace their exams.
 As an instructor, my aim is to focus on teaching concepts and fundamental principles since this approach builds understanding and allows students to tackle any problems they face.

-McGill University - BS, Bio-Organic Chemistry
+Undergraduate Degree: McGill University - Bachelor of Science, Bio-Organic Chemistry

 GRE Quantitative: 167